 A written form of consent for the children to leave the country may be required from the other parent in the case that the children are in custody of the K-1 parent.

 For the children to legally come to the U.S. under the K-2 visa, the children must be under the age of 21 and remain unmarried during the application process, up to the day that they will enter the United States.
 If one of the children is having a 21st birthday before the date of the marriage, the USCIS authorities can accelerate the application process.

 Green Card Application Process

 After becoming legally married in the United States to your spouse who is a U.S. citizen, you as well as your children will become eligible to apply for a green card.
 Each individual family member needs to complete their own application form to change their status of residence with the U.S. by mailing it to the USCIS.

-Contact Our Immigration Attorneys Today
+Contact The Northern Virginia Immigration Attorneys Today

 The K-2 visa program is a great resource to keep families together in the United States.
 However, errors on the application may cause the application to be delayed or denied by the USCIS.
 Call or contact Johnson & Masumi as soon as possible if you are pursuing a K-1 or K-2 visa.